 Maison Legeron’s production may run at a pace better known to a bygone industry, but in a mass-producing world, that tradition and handmade craftsmanship is arguably more priceless than ever.
 Thankfully, there are some, albeit a dwindling club of preservationists, who still value the “savoir faire” that made Paris the capital of fashion.

 A box of black roses sits by the windowsill– it’s an order for Saint Laurent.
 Oscar de la Renta still comes to make his orders in person and longtime client, Cartier, regularly commissions silk white peonies for their windows.
 The living legacy of Maison Legeron continues haute couturiers and aspiring designers alike; dressmakers, milliners, jewellers, shoe makers and patrons of fashion around the world, but for how long?
-As Fashion Week draws to a close for another season, let’s not forget where the true magic of Parisian fashion started.
+Fashion Week might bring the excitement, but let’s not forget where the true magic of Parisian fashion started.

 Introducing a Secret Journey to the Paris Fashion Time Capsule

-Secret Journey No. 1 “Maison Legeron” is available to book now on a privatized basis only.
-Monday to Friday.
+Secret Journey No. 1 “Maison Legeron” is available to book now for small groups.

 • Private experience for no more than 6 guests